G0blinC0de/G0blinC0de/README.md

 ### Ahoy!
 My name is Red and I am a Junior Dev and Scrum Master at Gen City Labs.

-I have built games in Unity using C# & built websites using Javascript, HTML and CSS with VS Code.
+I have experience with C#, C++, Javascript, HTML and CSS

-My hobbies are rock climbing, backpacking and gaming.

-Hoping to expand my skills into designing VR/AR apps as well as AI interactive tools.
+LED Wall interactions, Game Development & Basic Website design

 <!--